 Safeguarding

-• Miss.
-F. Milton (Administrative Support to SLT/SEND)
+• Miss F Milton (Administrative Support to SLT/ Teaching Assistant)

 Holy Trinity recognises our moral and statutory responsibility to safeguard and promote the welfare of all children.
 Our ethos supports pupils in feeling safe, secure and respected, and they are actively encouraged and supported to speak openly about all matters.
 All staff actively listen and are trained in providing non-judgemental and restorative approaches.